-- 1. Language Proficiency - Students will be able to initiate, maintain, and close a general conversation either in German or in Russian. [speaking] - Students will be able to understand written examples of a variety of texts that treat familiar and unfamiliar topics and situations. [reading] - Students will be able to understand main ideas and details of discourse that they hear. [listening] - Students will be able to write informal and formal texts about familiar topics using simple discourse. [writing] - Students will be able to describe the grammar they are using, reading, or listening to. [analyzing] - 2.
-Knowledge of Cultural Contexts - Students will be able to appreciate the stylistic features that distinguish texts (from nonfiction and from the literary, visual, and performance arts). - Students will be able to comment on the place of texts and genres within the cultural tradition. - Students will be familiar with great works in the cultural tradition. - Students will be able to discuss historical developments and periods in these cultures. - Students will appreciate influences and contributions of German- or Russian-speaking peoples on American culture (through immigration, political outlooks and policies). - 3.
-Senior Project - Students will have such familiarity with research methods that they can produce scholarly writings that draw on texts or other resources in German/Russian and in English. - Students will demonstrate their ability to read those texts/resources critically. - Students will demonstrate their ability to synthesize shared and opposing views. - Students will demonstrate their ability to present their research findings effectively in a public setting.
+- Students will be able to initiate, maintain, and close a general conversation either in German or in Russian. [speaking] - Students will be able to understand written examples of a variety of texts that treat familiar and unfamiliar topics and situations. [reading] - Students will be able to understand main ideas and details of discourse that they hear. [listening] - Students will be able to write informal and formal texts about familiar topics using simple discourse. [writing] - Students will be able to describe the grammar they are using, reading, or listening to. [analyzing]

+5. Knowledge of Cultural Contexts

+- Students will be able to appreciate the stylistic features that distinguish texts (from non-fiction and from the literary, visual, and performance arts). - Students will be able to comment on the place of texts and genres within the cultural tradition. - Students will be familiar with great works in the cultural tradition. - Students will be able to discuss historical developments and periods in these cultures. - Students will appreciate influences and contributions of German- or Russian-speaking peoples on American culture (through immigration, political outlooks and policies).